Florida Adventure Therapy for Addiction Recovery

 - The activities are a robust therapy approach for anxiety, depression, trauma, PTSD, and addiction recovery.

 - It is an exhilarating and useful aspect of family therapy.

-- It is highly valuable for individuals with a variety of mental health problems.
+- It is highly beneficial for a variety of behavioral health problems.

 Get on the Road to Recovery

 A treatment and recovery program tailored to you.
 Get the Help you need today!

 Outdoor activity therapy in Florida promotes recovery, growth, and development of a person's physical, social, and psychological health through the use of organized activities.
 Moreover, adventure therapy includes the use of activities supported by traditional therapy.
 Most times, this therapy is performed in a group, which lends itself to peer support and encouragement.
 In fact, after every activity, the group processes the exercise together.
 Using the natural environment can stimulate change by employing experience, trust, and problem solving.
 Processing involves a discussion in which therapists help clients adopt the experience and relate it to their addiction recovery goals.

 Popular activities used in South Florida outdoor activity therapy for addiction include:

 - Low-ropes course